-This printer is part of the HP DeskJet 3700 all-in-one printer series includes many variants.
-All of the variants have the same features and performance as the DeskJet 3755 we tested; the model number simply changes slightly depending on the region, retailer, and color of the printer.
+This printer is part of the HP DeskJet 3700 all-in-one printer series, which includes many variants.
+All of the variants are identical in feature and performance; the model number only changes depending on the region and retailer.
 You can see all the variants in the Differences Between Variants section below.

-The HP 3755 printer is disappointing for students.
-It yields very few black pages, so you need to replace the ink cartridge often, making the cost-per-print much higher over time.
-While you can add a splash of color to your assignments, the tricolor ink cartridge doesn't last long.
-The printer is also very slow at printing documents, which may be annoying if you're in a hurry.
+The HP 3755 printer is inadequate for students.
+It yields very few prints, so you need to replace the ink cartridges often, making it expensive to maintain over time.
+It's also very slow at printing documents, which may be annoying if you're in a hurry.
 On the upside, it's a very compact printer that fits easily into tight spaces, which is great for those living in a dorm room.

-The HP DeskJet 3772 is a bad choice for black and white documents.
+The HP DeskJet 3755 is inadequate for printing black and white documents.
 It's slow, and the print quality is mediocre.
-Also, the black ink cartridge doesn't yield many pages before you need to replace it, and constantly buying cartridges quickly adds up.
+Also, the black ink cartridge runs out quickly, which means you'll have to replace it often.
 While there's a higher-yield cartridge available, it's advertised to yield around 300 pages, which may still not be enough if you're constantly printing off documents.

 We tested the HP DeskJet 3755 in blue (J9V90A).
 It's part of HP's DeskJet 3700 all-in-one printer series, which includes many variants, listed in the table below.
-All of the variants have identical features and performance; the model number simply changes depending on the region.
+All of the variants have identical features and performance; the model number simply changes depending on the region and retailer.

 |HP DeskJet 3720||J9V86A, J9V86B, J9V93B, J9V94B, J9V95B, T8W54A|

 |HP DeskJet 3721||T8W92A|